chadmando/til/powershell/copy-and-rename-files-in-folder.md

 ## Background

 A set of files needs to be copied and renamed.
+The filenames use the same structure, but one part needs to change.
 A common example is a business file that has the year in the name.
 When the year changes, you need to _save as_ with the new year in the file's name.